yanchenglee98/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice)**: Write to a .txt file.
     * Pros
         * More user-friendly.
-        * Most operating systems is able to open .txt.
+        * Most operating systems are able to open .txt files.
     * Cons
         * Does not offer much functionality apart from viewing and copying.